inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 #### SETTING UP A DATAPROC CLUSTER
 Dataproc is a fully managed cloud service provided by Google Cloud Platform (GCP) for running Apache Spark and Apache Hadoop clusters.
 It abstracts the complexities of managing infrastructure, allowing users to focus on analyzing and processing data without worrying about cluster management tasks such as installation, configuration, and monitoring.
 Dataproc provides features such as automatic cluster provisioning, automatic scaling, integration with other GCP services like BigQuery and Cloud Storage, and support for various cluster configurations.
 It is particularly well-suited for running data processing and analytics workloads at scale in a cloud environment.

-CREATE A CLUSTER ON DATAPROC <br>
+**CREATE A CLUSTER**
-**** Make sure that you are using a service account that has permissions to submit to DataProc****
+_Make sure that you are using a service account that has permissions to submit to DataProc_

-On the dataproc clusters page, click `create cluster` and then create cluster on Compute Engine.
+1. On the dataproc clusters page, click `create cluster` and then create cluster on Compute Engine.

-For the purposes of this excercise select:
+2. For the purposes of this excercise select:
     - Cluster Type: Single Node (1 master, 0 workers)
     - Region: europe-west6 (same zone as bucket)
     - Optional components: Jupyter and Docker
     - leave all other defaults

-Creating the cluster will spin up a virtual machine for master.
+3. Creating the cluster will spin up a virtual machine for master.
 Connect to this machine to see the Master UI. <br>
-Remember to shut it down when finished.
+4. **Remember to shut the VM down when finished**

 **SUBMIT A JOB TO DATAPROC** <br>